betsalel-williamson/mdbook-lang/README.md

 ___
 A playground mdbook preprocessor and compiler server for multiple programming languages inspired by [Rust rlayground](https://rust-lang.github.io/mdBook/format/mdbook.html#rust-playground), which supports only Rust programming language.

-Version 0.1.0 supports c/c++, go, python, java, javascript, typescript, scheme in build-in manner on Unix like os, such as Linux/MacOS/FreeBSD etc., while windows is supported from version 0.1.1.
+Version 0.1.0 supports c/c++, go, python, java, javascript, typescript, scheme, pkl, in build-in manner on Unix like os, such as Linux/MacOS/FreeBSD etc., while windows is supported from version 0.1.1.

 ## platform support
 | Version | OS | Arch |